-A: If you really like high glycemic foods, consume them right after intense exercise.
+A: Actually there is!
+If you really like high glycemic foods, consume them right after intense exercise.
 That way the body will convert the “sugars” into “glycogen” which is stored glucose in your muscles.
 This will help you workout faster and harder at the next intense workout.

 A: It depends.
+It's recommended to eat at least 150g carbohydrates a day.
 While a healthy, well-balanced Mediterranean diet contains around 250 grams of carb, some low carb diets recommend limiting carbs to 100-150 grams.
 Others are eating less than 50 grams of carbs so they can reach “ketosis”.

 Q: What’s ketosis?